 Getting your diet right is the key to weight loss.
 Exercise helps but diet is more important.

 If you eat too many calories per day you can still gain weight no matter how much exercise you do.
+You should avoid eating high calorie foods before bed time.

 Even when you can’t hit the gym or pound the sidewalk; if you want to exercise you can do it at home and you don’t need any special equipment.